andrmr/cpp_thread_pool/README.md

 # cpp_thread_pool
 Thread pool written in C++ 14

-Manages a given number of threads and runs a task queue.
+Runs queued tasks on a given number of reusable threads.

-TODO:
+#### TODO:
- - create tests
+ - create more tests or move to a UT framework
+ - improve flexibility i.e. overloads, dynamic resizing, move away from bind
  - cleanup and comments
- - improve flexibility
- - implement C++ 17 features
+ - migrate to C++ 17 features